Step-by-Step Guide

 Receive Your Exemption Certificate

 Once the doctor approves your application, you'll receive your official Virginia window tint medical exemption certificate via email.
-This document serves as your legal authorization to have darker window tint.
+This document serves as your legal authorization under §46.2-1052.

 5